Tonidotpy/GPU-Computing-2025-258784/deliverable-2/project/csr-gpu-adaptive/README.md

-# SpMV CSR GPU Warp Implementation
+# SpMV CSR GPU Adaptive Implementation

-This implementation parallelize the SpMV algorithm by using one thread for each non-zero value of the matrix to calculate the result vector.

-To improve the performance the summation of the partial product is parallelized by using warp reduction primitives offered by modern NVIDIA GPU architectures.
+This implementation uses a **load balancing** mechanism by adaptively choosing the best method to calculate the matrix-vector product based on the amount of non-zero values for each rows.

+Three different methods are used:
+1. CSR-Stream: used for batches of **multiple rows**, process rows efficiently using either scalar or logarithmic reduction
+2. CSR-VectorL: used for **single dense rows**, utilizing mutliple warps and atomic accumulation operations
+3. CSR-Vector: applied to single rows that are not dense enough to justify warp-level parallelism

 ## Build From Source